 The binaural ‘bit’ happens via two omnidirectional microphones located on the outside of each earpiece.
 These microphones are designed for three purposes: 3D Audio recording, transparent hearing and active noise cancellation.
 More about those later but for now feast your eyes and ears on this video from Sennheiser.

-Available in black or white, the Ambeo headset features a very musical 15Hz – 22Khz frequency response and a maximum sound pressure level (SPL) of 112dB.
+Available in black, the Ambeo headset features a very musical 15Hz – 22Khz frequency response and a maximum sound pressure level (SPL) of 112dB.
 Short cable lengths can be a real pain with audio equipment but at 1.16m on the Ambeo, this should be more than enough for the majority of applications.
 The overall weight is just 3.2oz.

 No limits (well, one big one really)